Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Palau is a tiny area of land in the Pacific, but it’s packed with impressive nature.
+One of the most stunning remote islands, Palau is a tiny area of land in the Pacific, but it’s packed with impressive nature.
 It’s an archipelago of volcanic and limestone islands that are covered in forest and surrounded by turquoise waters.
 Diving is the main reason people visit here, and the top attractions are Blue Corner, the Badrulchau Stone Monoliths, the Ngardmau Waterfall, and Jellyfish Lake.
 If you plan to dive at Palau, you can see some of the best shipwrecks and most fascinating marine life anywhere in the Pacific.
 The largest town to visit here is Koror, which has several museums worth seeing.
 You’ll also find World War II relics in the jungle, and off-road driving is a popular activity.
 Recommended hotel options are the West Plaza Coral Reef Hotel Koror Island, the Palau Pacific Resort, and the Palau Royal Resort.

 This is one of the most famous and favored islands in the South Pacific and definitely deserves mention on our list.
 Bora Bora is northwest of Tahiti and less than an hour from Papeete by plane.
 It’s a romantic paradise favored by honeymooning couples and anyone looking for pure bliss.
 Overwater bungalows are the most popular type of accommodations on Bora Bora, and there are many resorts and hotels here to choose from.
 A few highly rated ones include Hotel Sofitel Bora Bora Marara Beach Resort, Four Seasons Resort Bora Bora, Hotel Maitai Polynesia, and the Bora Bora Pearl Beach Resort & Spa.
-Some of the most fun things to do when you visit Bora Bora are jet skiing, shark and ray feeding, snorkeling, diving, and simply relaxing on the beach.
+Some of the most fun things to do when you visit Bora Bora are jet-skiing, shark and ray feeding, snorkeling, diving, and simply relaxing on the beach.

 Tanna is an amazing place in the Pacific that is known for having the world’s most accessible active volcano.
 Mt.
 Yasur, the volcano, is the top attraction in Tanna, but there are also other mountains, hot springs, rainforests, and coffee plantations worth visiting too.
-The beaches are secluded, and the village life is authentic.
+The beaches are secluded, and village life is authentic.
 Tanna Island is about a 45-minute flight from Port Vila.
 The main town here is Lenakel, which has a port, market, and shops.
 Other sites to see in Tanna are Port Resolution, the John Frum Village, the Tanna Coffee Factory, Giant Banyan, and Yatana Surf Beach.
-Accommodation options on Tanna include the Blue Reef Resort, Tanna Evergreen Resort, Hidden Treasure Bungalows, and Leneai Palms Resort on the West Coast.
+Accommodation options on Tanna include the Tanna Evergreen Resort, Hidden Treasure Bungalows, and Leneai Palms Resort on the West Coast.
 On the island’s east coast, you can stay at Friendly Bungalows or the Sunrise Bungalows.
 Several of the resorts offer tours as well as accommodations.

 Beautiful beaches are the big draw of New Caledonia, and Ouvea spans along a lovely stretch of coastline.
 However, the area has other amazing landscapes too with waterfalls, rainforests, and mountain ranges.
 One of the best ways to explore the island is to rent a bike and ride along the beautiful bays.
 Thatched huts along the beach are popular accommodations, and prices are quite reasonable.
-The world’s largest lagoon and second largest coral reef are located in the New Caledonia island group, and most visitors begin their journey at the Tontouta International Airport just north of Noumea.
+The world’s largest lagoon and second-largest coral reef are located in the New Caledonia island group, and most visitors begin their journey at the Tontouta International Airport just north of Noumea.

 For a truly luxurious island experience, Laucala Island in Fiji is one of the best places to plan a trip.
-Laucala island is off the coast of Taveuni and spans just 12 square kilometers.
+Laucala Island is off the coast of Taveuni and spans just 5 square miles.
 There are top-notch restaurants to dine at and luxury residences to retire back to at the end of the day.
 This is a great choice if you’re looking to go “all out” with your island vacation – with spa treatments, locally-grown produce, a golf course, and water adventures.
 If you’re really looking to splurge, you can actually rent out the entire island for yourself, with rates starting at about $150,000 USD per night.

 But if getting in touch with nature sounds more appealing for your island adventure, consider visiting the Vava’u Islands of Tonga.
 This is a great place for animal and wildlife lovers because you can actually swim with humpback whales here.
 These islands are a pit stop on the whales’ annual migration route, and there are tour operators that take visitors out to see the whales.
 If being that close to these large creatures makes you a bit squeamish, you can also book a boat tour to view their majestic beauty from a safe distance.